telus/tds-core/packages/css-reset/CssReset.md

 ### CSS reset

-This package includes a [global](https://www.styled-components.com/docs/api#createglobalstyle) styled component that adds small amount of page-level styles to establish a common baseline:
+This package includes a [global styled component](https://www.styled-components.com/docs/api#createglobalstyle) that adds page-level styles to establish a common baseline:

 - A CSS reset to standardize default styling of HTML5 elements across browsers, using the popular Eric Meyer Reset
 - `@font-face` declarations to load the TELUS web fonts